crimsonclyde/crimsonclyde.github.io/_tabs/about.md

 order: 4
 ---

->100% private content.
->This is not a regular disclaimer, it’s for information purpose only!
+{: .prompt-info }

+> A private Website.
+> No disclaimer needed, just for reference:

-- No affiliate links nor was money exchange for anything.
+- No affiliate links nor was money exchange for anything
+- No ads nor product placement
 - The website is created with jekyll and chirpy theme

 The page is hosted on GitHub Pages.
 Place of juristication is Europe - Germany.

-The webserver logs are used for debugging, they are only used in case of failure analysis.

-Contact: spam(at)darkpack(dot)net

-{: .prompt-tip }